fossxo/fossxo-gdd/source/technical-design/states.rst

 *   Spawn the player and AI opponent entities for playing the game.
 *   Handle player events for when marks are placed.
-*   Manage the game resource.
+*   Manage the game logic resource.
 *   Show the game environment with the :ref:`ref-environments-resource`.
 *   Show the :ref:`ref-ui-game-board` widgets including the menu button and status text.